JaytidaA/Data-Structures-in-C/README.md

 # Data Structures
 C++ provides a rich collection of data structures and algorithms via the STL.
 Since DSA is an important topic for many college level courses and interview programs, being a fun topic to learn in general.
-I decided to make this part of my `coding-cpp` repository a place to hold my personal files for the Data Structures written in C.
+I decided to make this repository a place to hold my personal files for the Data Structures written in C.

 # Code Standards
 * The `C99` standard is used and expected from other contributors who may wish to contribute.